Super-Heisenberg-limited Sensing via Collective Subradiance in Waveguide Quantum Electrodynamics: Summary

-\prlsection{Conclusion} We have demonstrated a universal $N^{-3}$ scaling of the decay rates for the most subradiant state in both loosely and deeply subwavelength atomic arrays coupled to a waveguide.
-By harnessing collective dipole--dipole interactions, such arrays achieve exceptional sensitivity to environmental perturbations, enabling the detection of minute spacing changes through spectral shifts in transmission or reflection.
-The derived FOM increases as $N^3$, while the quantum Fisher information scales as $N^6$, surpassing the Heisenberg limit in its dependence on the atom number.
-With sufficient suppression of thermal and other technical noises, $10^{-12}\lambda$ spatial displacement is in principle resolvable.
+We have demonstrated that, within the present model of an open one-dimensional emitter array coupled to both guided and nonguided modes, the most subradiant decay rate retains an overall $N^{-3}$ scaling, while developing an analytically predictable even--odd oscillatory pattern in the deep-subwavelength regime.
+More importantly, by harnessing collective dipole--dipole interactions, such arrays achieve exceptional sensitivity to environmental perturbations, enabling the detection of minute spacing changes through spectral shifts in transmission or reflection.
+The derived FOM increases as $N^3$, while the quantum Fisher information scales as $N^6$, surpassing the Heisenberg limit in its dependence on the atom number due to the nonlinear encoding of the measuring parameter in the long-range collective interaction.
 Our analysis further establishes the robustness of these scaling laws against positional disorder, underscoring the practical relevance of the proposed architecture.

-This work opens a viable pathway for integrating collective many-body subradiant states into practical quantum metrology platforms, paving the way for the development of highly compact, noise-tolerant, and ultra-sensitive quantum sensors.
+Within the idealized shot-noise-limited model, the QFI analysis shows that a resolution of $\delta d < 10^{-12}\lambda$ can in principle be attained for the parameters under consideration.
+Nevertheless, in practical implementations, technical noise, frequency instability, motional fluctuations, and model imperfections may compromise the resolution—an aspect that requires further study.
+This work opens a viable pathway for integrating collective subradiant states into practical quantum metrology platforms, paving the way for the development of highly compact, noise-tolerant, and ultra-sensitive quantum sensors.

-\prlsection{ Acknowledgments} This work was supported by the National Key R\&D Program of China (Grant No. 2021YFA1400800), the Key Program of National Natural Science Foundation of China (Grant No. 12334017), Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2505001), and Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023B1515040023).
+\prlsection{ Acknowledgments} This work was supported by the National Key R\&D Program of China (Grant No. 2021YFA1400800), the Key Program of National Natural Science Foundation of China (Grant No. 12334017), Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2505001 and GDZX2406001), and Guangdong Basic and Applied Basic Research Foundation (Grant No. 2026A1515011705).